-28 Best Pick-Up Lines From Sappho The Ancient Greek Lyric Poet To Use At Pride 🌈
+28 Pick-Up Lines From Sappho To Use At Sydney Pride

-Through her words we can surmise that she was one fearless human being who understood emphatically the importance of ‘gnosis’ – the Greek philosophical concept to ‘know thyself’ – and thus live as thyself regardless of what kind (or unkind) times you may find yourself living in.
+Gnosis is the Greek philosophical concept to ‘know thyself’ and thus live as thyself regardless of what kind (or unkind) times you may find yourself living in.

 And now over to Sappho…

 3 The leaves drip slumber

 6 Your nectar with pure festal glee / Fill gilded bowls and pass them round / Lavishly

 7 And you, sublime and smiling with immortal mirth

 8 What was my mad heart dreaming of?

 9 She who shuns love will soon pursue it

 11 Come, please, and in this battle stand at my side